Episode 1: When Life Breaks You

 The First Time I Lost Control

-For me, the first time I truly lost control was when I was sixteen.
+The first time I truly lost control was when I was sixteen.

 It was the feeling.

-I was young, scared, and powerless.
+And I was powerless.

-We can’t control outcomes — but we can steady ourselves when life turns without permission.
+But we can learn how to steady ourselves when life turns without permission.

 Losing Control as a Parent